dcsoft-yyf/JIEJIE.NET/README.md

 DC.NET Protector use GPL-2.0 License.

-Donate <a href="https://www.paypal.com/paypalme/yuanyongfu">here</a>by  alipay,clich <a href="https://raw.githubusercontent.com/dcsoft-yyf/DCNETProtector/main/alipay.jpg">here</a>.use wechat pay,click <a href="https://raw.githubusercontent.com/dcsoft-yyf/DCNETProtector/main/wechat_pay.png">here</a>.
+Donate by <a href="https://www.paypal.com/paypalme/yuanyongfu">paypal</a> , by <a href="https://raw.githubusercontent.com/dcsoft-yyf/DCNETProtector/main/alipay.jpg">alipay</a> , by <a href="https://raw.githubusercontent.com/dcsoft-yyf/DCNETProtector/main/wechat_pay.png">Wechat</a>.